Overview

 Tutorial Written Exercise (without and with answers)

-Both create similar exercise structures with auto-generated code
+Both create similar exercise structures with an auto-generated code

-chunk id and Exercise number.
+chunk id and an exercise number.
 The difference is that the

 question_text()